 Hazard Separation Zones (HSZ's) exist to reduce fire intensity on dwellings.
-Construction standards will be increased to align with the appropriate Bushfire Attack Level (BAL) to offset the requirement for a HSZ because the small lot sizes do not permit their inclusion.
+Construction standards will be increased to align with the appropriate Bushfire Attack Level (BAL) to offset the requirement for a HSZ because the development design does not permit it.